-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fort Walton Beach for its Comprehensive Annual Financial Report for the fiscal year ended September 30, 2019.
-This was the seventeenth consecutive year that the City received this prestigious award.
-In order to be awarded a Certificate of Achievement, the City must publish an easily readable and efficiently organized Comprehensive Annual Financial Report, satisfying both GAAP and applicable legal requirements.
-A Certificate of Achievement is valid for a period of one year only.
-We believe our current report continues to meet the Certificate of Achievement Program requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fort Walton Beach for its Comprehensive Annual Financial Report for the fiscal year ended September 30, 2021.
+This was the nineteenth consecutive year that the City received this prestigious award.
+To be awarded a Certificate of Achievement, the City must publish an easily readable and efficiently organized Comprehensive Annual Financial Report, satisfying both GAAP and applicable legal requirements.
+A Certificate of Achievement is valid for a period of one (1) year only.
+Staff believes the current report continues to meet the Certificate of Achievement Program requirements and will be submitted to the GFOA to determine its eligibility for another certificate.

-In addition, the government also received the GFOA's Distinguished Budget Presentation Award for its annual budget dated October 1, 2020.
-This was the twenty-fifth consecutive year that the City received this prestigious award.
-In order to qualify for the Distinguished Budget Presentation Award, the City's budget document was judged proficient in several categories, including as a policy document, a financial plan, an operations guide, and a communications device.
+In addition, the City also received the GFOA's Distinguished Budget Presentation Award for its annual budget dated October 1, 2022.
+This was the twenty-seventh consecutive year that the City received this prestigious award.
+To qualify for the Distinguished Budget Presentation Award, the City's budget document was judged proficient in several categories, including as a policy document, a financial plan, an operations guide, and a communications device.